 salt, pepper to taste

-– boil the eggs so they are hard-boiled, the eggs can also be semi hard boiled, but should be easy to peel.
-Keep them in cold water for 30 seconds (so you can peel them easily).
+– Boil the eggs until they are hard-boiled (the eggs can also be semi hard boiled, but should be easy to peel.
+Keep them in cold water for 30 seconds so you can peel them easily).

 The mustard eggs taste the best with rice or boiled potatoes.
 Some serve the mustard eggs dish with vegetable such as carrots, peas, broccoli or cauliflower.